 A Look Back: SwimZip Dives Head First into the Shark Tank

-To celebrate the release of the report, we're catching up with entrepreneurs who were featured in previous We Create reports.
-Betsy Johnson, owner of SwimZip, was in our Year 1 edition, and since SwimZip was selected by the Greater Kansas City Chamber of Commerce as a top 10 small business of 2018, we decided to take a look back at how Betsy dived headlong into starting a business:
+Betsy Johnson, owner of SwimZip, was featured in our first We Create KC report, our annual look at the state of Kansas City entrepreneurship.
+Since then, SwimZip was selected by the Greater Kansas City Chamber of Commerce as a top 10 small business of 2018, so we decided to take a look back at how Betsy dived headlong into starting a business.

 It’s 2003.
 Topeka High School student Betsy Wanless signs up for Youth Entrepreneurs, a yearlong elective that will teach her, among many other things, how to valuate a business, write a business plan and pitch it to potential investors.